An Exciting 4 Days in Osaka Itinerary for First-Timers

 Whilst there were some redevelopment works in progress during my visit, the grounds were still stunning, especially with the cherry blossoms in bloom.
 It takes at least 1 – 2 hours to explore the castle, which includes a walk through the castle grounds with informational plaques as well as the interiors of the castle.

 To walk inside the wooden floors of the castle, you’ll need to remove your shoes and walk around in socks.
+Steep wooden staircases will lead you higher and higher until you reach the top floor which offers a panoramic view across Himeji and surrounds.

-Some steep wooden staircases will lead you higher and higher until you reach the top floor which offers a panoramic view across Himeji and surrounds.
 After touring the castle, we headed to the Nishinomaru Gardens and the prior residence of the famous Princess Sen. This was an interesting detour and provided another beautiful vantage point to photograph Himeji Castle.

 Open: Daily 9 am – 4 pm